simplificator/datatrans/README.markdown

       }
     )

 If you don't want to use signed requests (disabled in datatrans web console), you can set `config.sign_key` to `false`.
+The configuration is then used as parameter to all the constructors and helpers, see examples below.

 Possible values for the environment: `:production`, `:development`